-No management policies related to the management of trails or national system trails was available at the
+No management policies related to the management of trails or national system trails was available at the time this plan was authored.

 U.S. Army Corps of Engineers

 No management policies related to the management of trails or national system trails was available at the time this plan was authored.